ArnaldoTrujillo/castorflex-blog/source/_posts/2013-06-11-making-a-multiple-view-type-adapter-with-annotations.markdown

 ===========
 Annotations are created with the `@interface` keyword.
 For each annotation you can define some parameters:

-- The target (`@Target`), can specify the place your annotation can be used(as a class header, method header, etc.).
+- `@Target` can specify the place your annotation can be used (as a class header, method header, etc.).

-- The retention (`@Retention`) specify how long your annotation will live.
+- `@Retention` specify how long your annotation will live.
 It can be `SOURCE`, `CLASS` or `RUNTIME`.
+ 1. `SOURCE`: The annotations are not saved in `*.class` files.
+ 2. `CLASS`:  The annotations are saved in `*.class` files, but can't be used by the VM. *(default parameter)*
-Since we will use reflection, we need the `RUNTIME` parameter.
+ 3. `RUNTIME`: Annotations save in `*.class` and can be used in runtime.
+Since we will use reflection, we need this parameter.

- We will need 2 different annotations.
-One for the different `DelegateAdapters` we want to use and one for the itemType.
-Please note that I'm showing you one way to this do but there are plenty.
+Please note that I'm showing you one way to do this but there are plenty.

-This is the way I did it:
+We will need 2 different annotations:

+- `@DelegateAdapters`: used on our `BaseAdapter` to indicate which adapters to delegate the `getView`.
+It will take the delegate classes as parameter.

+- `@DelegateAdapterType`: used on our `DelegateAdapter`s implementations.
+This annotation take as parameter his `itemViewType` associated.

 `DelegateAdapters` Annotation: